LaQuay/marcvila.me/_hackathons/where-i-go-hack-upc-2016.md

 tools: [API, Android]
 image: /assets/img/hackathons/hackupc_2016_f/featured.png
 description: Help you taking decisions about your next flight corresponding to your weather preferences.
+order_number: 1
 ---

 # WHERE I GO? – HackUPC Fall 2016

 November 2016

 ### The hackathon

 Official description from [DevPost](https://hackupc2016.devpost.com/):

-> Over 400 students from over 20 countries will gather for 36h of dreaming, hacking and shipping on anything and everything.
+> Over 400 students from over 20 countries will gather for 36h of dreaming, hacking and shipping on
+> anything and everything.
 All projects are welcome, mobile, hardware, web, you name it. ...

 > Hacking starts at 12:00 AM on Saturday and end at 12:00 PM on Sunday.

 ### The solution

 Where I go will help you taking decisions about your next flight corresponding to your weather preferences.
 It is an Android application that uses the SkyScanner API, to get the available flights and combine this data with the OpenWeatherMap API to provide the weather information about your next destination.

 <div style="text-align: center;">